lwvmobile/m17-fme/docs/Install_Notes.md

 Cygwin builds now have an experimental semi-automatic installer, to run, follow steps below:

+Note: If you already have DSD-FME compiled with Cygwin64 using this method, you can skip to the second step, or if you prefer to handpick packages to install, use the itemized packages below to guide you.

 Open Windows PowerShell (not Command Prompt) and copy and paste all of this in all at once.

 ```